Frequently Asked Question

 Professor Holden announced that the breakthrough technology has been licensed to Carl Zeiss Vision (CZV) and developed into the first spectacle lens of its kind through a joint project with CZV lens designers.
 This new spectacle lens will be launched under the ZEISS brand name throughout Asia from April of this year.
 The Vision CRC has also licensed its myopia control technology to CIBA VISION for contact lens applications.
 Professor Holden added, “Myopia can be a serious eye condition.
 High myopia significantly increases the risk of cataract, glaucoma, and retinal detachment, all potentially blinding conditions and the public health risk is significant.”
 Dr Padmaja Sankaridurg, Head of the Myopia Program at Vision CRC, emphasised the nature of the new technology’s appeal.
 “Our unique lens designs act to curve or shift the peripheral image forward, thereby removing the stimulus to axial elongation and myopia progression,” she said.
 “We are continuing testing in Chinese and Australian children and young adults.
 So far, the trials have found that the first spectacle lens prototypes based on this new technology slow the rate of progress of myopia by 30% in children six to 12 years of age, where the child has a history of parental myopia,” she said.
 Professor Smith, from the University of Houston, commented, “Evidence shows that the number of individuals with myopia will dramatically escalate with increasing urbanisation and less outdoor activity”.
 “As urbanisation has increased in China, the prevalence and average amount of myopia has also increased.
 Recent evidence indicates that similar trends are occurring in the US and Australia.
 This ongoing epidemic of vision loss is associated with spiralling health and social costs, especially in many developing countries where over 80% of children have no correcting spectacles or contact lenses,” he said.
 “This new technology is not just for children either.
 Over 25% of myopes in the Western world are adult-onset myopes, which often begins at University.
 We believe that this technology has potential benefits for all myopes,” Professor Smith said.

 Corneal reshaping therapies with gas permeable lens technologies may be helpful when seeking to improve eyesight in children, and reduce change in vision, specifically myopia in children and may, in some cases reduce the risk of children with myopia advancing to high myopia.
-If you are interested in managing your vision or the vision of a loved one with nearsightedness and concerned about vision changes, please contact the Institute for Control of Eye Myopia in Children (ICEMC) at (301) 363-0060 or read through our website to learn about other options for improving your eyesight
+If you are interested in managing your vision or the vision of a loved one with nearsightedness and concerned about vision changes, please contact one of our eye doctors near you or read through our website to learn about other options for improving your eyesight